 Most sentences of any length involve a subject and an object.
 The subject does the acting; the object is acted upon.

-A rather vivid example would be: The hawk swooped down on the snake.
+A clear example would be: The hawk swooped down on the snake.
 The hawk is clearly doing the acting here.
 The snake has no say at all.

 The worst thing you could do here is to say: The snake was swooped down upon by the hawk.
 Here you’ve switched positions.
 You’ve put the snake in the place of the hawk, when he’s clearly doing nothing, not even getting away.

 There’s a more subtle gaffe as well: The hawk was swooping down upon the snake.
 There are reasons for adding a verb be and giving the -ing form to the verb, but make sure you have one.

 For example: Beowulf gritted his teeth as he was ripping the arm from Grendel.
 Okay, it shows simultaneous action, which is one good reason to use an -ing form of a verb.
 (AKA the present participle for those who care about such things.
 An excellent link for those who want further information can be found here.)